kxiovi/kattis-prob/README.md

     05: tests the max of all inputs except g is 5400 in the case that solution has a trick to exit at a certain threshold of g
     06: random, just so it may somehow catch something missed by other test cases
+    07: a test that should output `possible` because most of these tests either ouput `impossible` or are very simple

 > Note: The reason that the maximum gifts *g* that would allow output to be `possible` is 5400 is because there are only up to 9 reindeer, working for 24 hours.
 If all 9 reindeer